ai4co/devformer/README.md

 There are many ways to deploy the app, among which on our own server.
 However, Streamlit provides a [free hosting service](https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app) that is sufficient for our purposes.
 To deploy the app, simply follow the instructions there or click the "deploy" button after running the app locally!

 ---

-### Cite us
+### 🤩 Citation

-If you find this repository useful, please consider citing our paper:
+If you find DevFormer valuable for your research or applied projects:

 ```
 @article{kim2023devformer,